smorcuend/nodejs-basic-http-server/README.md

 # Testing NodeJS

-This code example implements a simple HTTP server with http-post events handlers
+This code example implements a simple HTTP server with http-post requests handlers.

+This example is based on the [Node Beginner Book](http://www.nodebeginner.org/ "Node Beginner Book").